 Many family law matters are hotly contested and it is very difficult to get family members to agree on even the simplest of decisions.
 For example, if two parents can’t even stand to look at one another in the same room, it is unlikely that these parents will be able to discuss what their child’s best interests are.
 Because friction between family members is prevalent when dealing with any number of family law matters such as divorce, separation, or custody, it is best to take measures early on to resolve as much as possible outside of the courtroom.
-The Tucson Divorce and Family Law Attorneys of Barr Law Firm, PLLC have a full understanding of just how difficult any domestic matter can be, and we help our clients go through the mediation process in order to resolve much of their disputes.
+The Tucson Divorce and Family Law Attorneys of AZ Family Law Team, PLLC have a full understanding of just how difficult any domestic matter can be, and we help our clients go through the mediation process in order to resolve much of their disputes.

 What is Mediation in Arizona?